opengeospatial/geopackage/spec.md

 ### 10.3	Tile Table Metadata
 A GeoPackage SHALL contain a tile_table_metadata table or view as defined in this clause.
 The tile_table_metadata table or view SHALL contain one row record describing each tile table in a GeoPackage.
 The t_table_name column value SHALL be a row value of r_table_name in the raster_columns table, enforced by a trigger.
 The is_times_two_zoom column value SHALL be 1 if zoom level pixel sizes vary by powers of 2 between adjacent zoom levels in the corresponding tile table, or 0 if not.

-NOTE1:  A row record for a tile table must be inserted into this table before row records can be inserted into the tile_matrix_metadata table described in clause 10.4 due to the presence of foreign key and other integrity constraints on that table.
+> NOTE 1:  A row record for a tile table must be inserted into this table before row records can be inserted into the tile_matrix_metadata table described in clause 10.4 due to the presence of foreign key and other integrity constraints on that table.

-NOTE 2:  GeoPackage applications that insert, update, or delete tiles (matrix set) table tiles row records are responsible for maintaining the corresponding descriptive contents of the tile_table_metadata table.
+> NOTE 2:  GeoPackage applications that insert, update, or delete tiles (matrix set) table tiles row records are responsible for maintaining the corresponding descriptive contents of the tile_table_metadata table.

 Table 25 -- tile_table_metadata
 Table or View Name:   tile_table_metadata